platformatic/mcp-node/README.md

 Parameters:
 - `scriptPath`: Path to the Node.js script to execute
+- `nodeArgs`: (Optional) Arguments to pass to the Node.js executable itself
 - `args`: (Optional) Array of arguments to pass to the script
+- `stdin`: (Optional) Text to provide as standard input to the script

 Example prompt: "Run the test.js script with arguments 'hello' and 'world'"